Skip to content

 How Wabi-Sabi Influences Art Galleries and Exhibitions

-• Stripped-back interiors with raw or natural finishes
+• Simple interiors with natural finishes

 The Role of Wabi-Sabi in Art Education and Pedagogy

-Key aspects of Wabi-Sabi in art education include:
+Wabi-Sabi in art education often includes:

-• Exploration of natural and found materials
+• Using natural and found materials

-• Exercises in mindfulness and observation
+• Practicing mindfulness and careful observation

 Implementing Wabi-Sabi Aesthetics in Artistic Practices